matheusfm/go-graceful/README.md

 # go-graceful

-An example of http server with graceful shutdown in Go.
+Examples of http servers with graceful shutdown in Go.